calsfoundation@cals.org

 CALS Roberts Library has created a DIY Memory Lab so patrons can digitize their family photographs, personal VHS/Beta video cassettes, and audio cassettes.

-- The DIY Memory Lab is located on the 3rd floor of the CALS Roberts Library (401 President Clinton Ave./River Market).
+• The DIY Memory Lab is located on the 3rd floor of the CALS Roberts Library (401 President Clinton Ave./River Market).
+To access the Memory Lab, please go to the 2nd floor of Roberts Library and an employee will take you up to the 3rd floor.

-- The Memory Lab is available for patron use Tuesday through Friday 10:15 a.m. to 4:30 p.m. and on Saturday as needed based on demand.
+• The Memory Lab is available for patron use Monday through Friday 9:30 a.m. to 5:30 p.m. and on Saturday by appointment (contact staff to set up a Saturday appointment).

 Digitization formats